 Ramadan for many can bring a range of feelings, from excitement, anticipation and happiness, for others there can be a mix of emotions such as anxiety and worry about food, fasting and ramadan.
 An eating disorder is a mental health condition where you use the control of food to cope with feelings and other situations.
 These are a group of related conditions including Anorexia, Bulimia and Binge Eating.
 Unhealthy eating behaviours may include eating too much or too little or worrying about your weight or body shape.
 Eating disorders also have the greatest mortality rate of any psychological disorder which makes this issue all the more urgent to address and highlight.

 For those who usually spend their days before Ramadan restricting their diets as a form of control, or those with low self-esteem issues, this period becomes a perfect camouflage for not eating or drinking without raising concern or being questioned by anyone.
-Many women who struggle with eating disorders still do so quietly, often keeping up the appearance of waking up to eat or breaking their fast with the family to keep up appearances.
+Many women who struggle with eating disorders still do so quietly, often keeping up the appearance of waking up to eat or breaking their fast with the family.

 For those in an acute phase of an eating disorder however, it may not be safe to fast.

 Some sufferers say that both their restrictive and bingeing behaviours increase during Ramadan, which is often a reason for why recovering Muslim women may not be able to fast.
 Fasting can be the perfect disguise for an eating disorder, as during Ramadan not eating becomes normal and no longer something that is frowned upon.
 This is perhaps why it is so easy to slip back into disordered behaviours without anyone noticing.